Why Does AI Struggle to Tell Time?

 Researchers say reading clocks and understanding calendars requires complex cognitive steps and precise visual discrimination (Pixabay)

 The researchers wrote in the study: “The ability to interpret and infer time from visual inputs is crucial for many real-world applications, from scheduling events to autonomous systems.
-Despite advances in multimodal large language models, most research has focused on object detection, image labeling, and scene understanding, but hasn’t focused on temporal inference, which has left the time factor neglected in these system
+Despite advances in multimodal large language models, most research has focused on object detection, image labeling, and scene understanding, but hasn’t focused on temporal inference, which has left the time factor neglected in these systems.”

-The researchers stated: “Reading clocks and understanding calendars requires complex cognitive steps, needing precise visual discrimination—to recognize the position of clock hands and calendar layout—as well as precise numerical thinking to calculate the number of days between two dates.”
+The researchers stated: “Reading clocks and understanding calendars requires complex cognitive steps, needing precise visual discrimination — to recognize the position of clock hands and calendar layout — as well as precise numerical thinking to calculate the number of days between two dates.”

 He added, “Although AI can complete most of your homework, I wouldn’t recommend relying on it to meet any deadlines.”